 Lego Star Wars: The Skywalker Saga is pretty much a dream come true for fans of both the Lego and Star Wars franchises, covering all nine of the core Star Wars movies while giving players access to hundreds of playable characters from every era of the saga.
-Players can visit many iconic settings as they play through the movies “in any order they choose” to “create their own unique journey through the galaxy".
+Players can visit many iconic settings as they play through the movies in any order they choose and create their own unique journey through the galaxy.

-Lego Star Wars: The Skywalker Saga is TT Games' most ambitious project is one of the best Star Wars games - never mind one of the best games of 2022.
+Lego Star Wars: The Skywalker Saga is TT Games' most ambitious project is one of the best Star Wars games – and one of the best new games of 2022.

 Available on: PS5 and Xbox Series X/S